prog4biol/evop2019/EVOP_Python_2018.md

 > This matches:
 >
 > - "Who's afraid of the big bad wolf?"
-> - .As well as "Who's afraid of the big wolf?".
+> - As well as "Who's afraid of the big wolf?".
 >
 > The 'bad ' is optional, it can be present 0 or 1 times in our string.
 >